-These guidelines are set by the Reliability Panel under clause 8.8.1-(a)(9) of the National Electricity Rules (NER) and are to be used by the Australian Energy Market Operator (AEMO).
-Italicised terms are defined under the NER.
+These guidelines are set by the Reliability Panel under clause 8.8.1(a)(9) of the National Electricity Rules (NER) and are to be used by the Australian Energy Market Operator (AEMO).

 Definitions

 Italicised terms are defined in the NER and have the same meaning in these guidelines.
 In addition: